sherifadel90/AppDynamicsPlatformInstallation/README.md

 ### Step 4: Install End User Monitoring Server

 In this exercise, you will be setting up the End User Monitoring (EUM) Server.
 This component acts as the on-premise processor for data sent from the browser and mobile EUM agents.
 The EUM Server is not currently integrated with the Enterprise Console so the installation portion will be done from the lab host CLI.

-Reference documentation can be found on the AppDynamics documents site - EUM Server Documentation.
+Reference documentation can be found on the AppDynamics documents site - [EUM Server Documentation](https://docs.appdynamics.com/display/PRO45/EUM+Server+Deployment).

 1. Open a New Private Window (New Incognito Window in Chrome) to avoid using cached controller credentials from previous browser sessions.

-2. Access the Controller Administration Console (see official documentation for reference) by connecting to its URL and authenticating with credentials you specified in Controller Installation wizard (Username: admin, Password: welcome1).
+2. Access the Controller [Administration Console](https://docs.appdynamics.com/display/PRO45/Access+the+Administration+Console) by connecting to its URL and authenticating with credentials you specified in Controller Installation wizard (Username: admin, Password: welcome1).
 This is a separate interface from the primary Controller UI.
 	<pre><code>
  	http://[your-ip-address]:8090/controller/admin.jsp
  	</code></pre>
 	<img src="https://github.com/sherifadel90/AppDynamicsPlatformInstallation/blob/master/assets/images/12-ControllerAdminLogin.png" width="600">

 2. Navigate to the Controller Setting section, and search for **appdynamics.es.eum.key** parameter
-	- Note the **Events Service Key** for later use.
+	- Note the **Events Service Key** for later use in Step 10.
 	<img src="https://github.com/sherifadel90/AppDynamicsPlatformInstallation/blob/master/assets/images/13-EUMKey.png" width="600">

-3. Connect the EUM Server with the AppDynamics Controller by updating the following parameter values in the Administration Console, clicking the Save button after each change
+3. Connect the EUM Server with the AppDynamics Controller by updating the following parameter values in the Administration Console, clicking the **Save button after each change**
 	- eum.beacon.host = [your-ip-address]:7001
 	- eum.beacon.https.host = https://[your-ip-address]:7002
 	- eum.cloud.host = http://localhost:7001